About SNAC

 Q: What are SNAC’s current arts advocacy initiatives?

-A: SNAC is supporting AB 219 in the 2025 Nevada State Legislative Session, advocating for the reallocation of 1% of the collected Live Entertainment Tax (LET) to the Nevada Arts Council.
-97% of LET funds are generated in Southern Nevada.
-Currently, less than 1% makes its way back down to support Southern Nevada artists.
-If passed, AB 219 could support additional grant funding and grant writing workshops for Southern Nevada artists.
+During the 2025 Nevada State Legislative Session, SNAC supported AB 219, an assembly bill introduced by Nevada State Assemblyman Howard Watts (District 15) and co-sponsored by Senator Fabian Doñate (District 10), that advocated for the reallocation of 1% of the collected Live Entertainment Tax (LET) to the Nevada Arts Council.
+Although 97% of LET funds are generated in Southern Nevada, currently, less than 1% makes its way back down to support Southern Nevada artists.
+While AB 219 passed out of the Assembly Revenue Committee and even added legislative co-sponsors who agreed with the importance of this investment, the 2025 Nevada State Legislative Session ended without AB 219 becoming law.

 Q: How can I help advocate for arts funding?

-Share our social media posts to raise awareness.
+• Share @SNACforArts Instagram posts to raise awareness.

 Q: Where can I learn more about the economic impact of the arts in Nevada?